 “A man is whole only when he takes into account his shadow.”— Djuna Barnes

 “The shadow is the unknown ‘‘dark side’’ of our personality–-dark both because it tends to consist predominantly of the primitive, negative, socially or religiously depreciated human emotions and impulses like sexual lust, power strivings, selfishness, greed, envy, anger or rage, and due to its unenlightened nature, completely obscured from consciousness.” – Carl Jung

-Have you ever said or done something irrational, in spite of knowing that it was unethical, mean or potentially harmful?
+Have you ever said or done something irrational, even though you knew that it was unethical, mean or potentially harmful?

 Perhaps you ate a whole stack of chocolate chip cookies right after committing to a healthy eating regimen.
 Or you intentionally blurted something hurtful to your partner during a spat with him or her.
 Or you fell back into smoking or drinking again after quitting for a few months.

 This insidious part of you seems to have a mind of its own and is frustratingly hard to control.
 On a conscious level, you know what’s right and what’s wrong, but that doesn’t stop you from acting on impulse.

 A battle may ensue between your logical and emotional sides and, most of the time, the emotional part triumphs.
 To understand why this occurs, we’ll have to take a closer look at the anatomy of our mind.

 Our thoughts are influenced by the conscious and subconscious mind, with the subconscious being the more powerful.
 In his book, The Biology of Belief, Bruce Lipton states that our conscious mind processes 40 bits of data per second, while our unconscious mind operates on a whopping 40 million bits per second!